devonfw-forge/devon4flutter-non-bloc-arch/130-The-Widget-Tree.md

 If you have previously build an App with Flutter, you have definitely encountered _BuildContext_.
 It is passed in as a variable in every Widget build methode in Flutter.
 But what exactly is _BuildContext_?
 As X puts it:
 > "A BuildContext is nothing else but a reference to the location of a Widget within the tree structure of all the Widgets which are built."

 The BuildContext contain information about each *ancestor* leading down to the widget that the context belongs to.
-So it is an easy way for a widget to access all its ancestors in the widget tree. accessing the *descendance* through the BuildContext is possible, but not advices and inefficient.
+So it is an easy way for a widget to access all its ancestors in the widget tree.
+Accessing the *descendance* through the BuildContext is possible, but not advices and inefficient.
 So in short: For a widget at the bottom of the tree, it is very easy to get information from widgets at the top of the tree but not visversa.
 For example, the image Widget from Figure 2 could access it's ancestor card Widget like this:
 ```dart
 //going up the widget tree:
 //(Image [me]) -> (Column) -> (Card) [!] first match, so this one is returned